joecabezas/cv/markdown/en/cv.md

 	Databases
 		PostgreSQL, AWS Redshift, AWS DynamoDB, MySQL, SQLite

-Work  Experience
+Relevant Work Experience

-	2015/03..Today
+	Mar 2015 - Today
 		Software Developer Engineer
 		Amazon, Seattle, USA

-	2011/09..2015/01
+	Sep 2011 - Jan 2015
 		Software Developer Engineer
 		Atakama Labs (studio of DeNA Japan)

-	2011/03..2011/12
+	Mar 2011 - Dec 2011
 		Graduate Teaching Assistant.
 		Artificial Inteligence.
 		Universidad Tecnica Federico Santa Maria.

-	2011/02..2011/03
-		AS3, PHP Programmer.
-		Christys Hats.

-	2011/01..2011/02
-		PHP Programmer.
-		Bitbang Inc.

-	2010/06..2011/12
+	Jun 2010 - Dec 2011
 		Research student for ALMA Project at Computer Systems Research Group (CSRG) Member of the Artificial Intelligence in Astronomy Team (AIA) Created a running environment for the array scheduler using evolutive algorithms.
 		(C++, Python)
 		Universidad Tecnica Federico Santa Maria.

-	2010/04..2010/06
-		AS3, PHP Programmer.
-		Burbano Interactive.

-	2010/03..2010/06
-		AS3 Senior Programmer.
-		Mancha Diseño Limitada.

-	2009/10..2010/02
-		AS3 Programmer.
-		OQO diseño.

-	2009/09..2009/10
-		JavaScript Programmer.
-		Mancha Diseño Limitada.

-	2009/02..2009/09
-		AS3, PHP Programmer.
-		Mancha Diseño Limitada.

-	2008/01..2008/02
-		VB for Applications Program Developer.
-		Metro S.A.
-(Chile)

-	2006/03..2006/12
-		Graduate Teaching Assistant.
-		Calculus, Physics, Software Design, Data Structures.
-		Universidad Tecnica Federico Santa Maria.

 Open Source Contributions

+	JsFormat
+		JsFormat is a javascript formatting plugin for Sublime Text 2.
+It uses jsbeautifier to format whole js or json files, or the selected portion(s).
+		I created a new option I needed to allow spaces before line starters and make it the default option for retro compatibility.

 	websocket-client
 		websocket-client module is WebSocket client for python.
 This provide the low level APIs for WebSocket.
 All APIs are the synchronous functions.
+I debugged the library using Bash for Windows.

 	Openkore
 		OpenKore is an custom client and intelligent automated assistant for Ragnarok Online.
 		It is a free, open source and cross-platform program (Linux, Windows and MacOS are supported).
+		I Fixed a bug in the macro system caused by empty matches in the regular expressions.

 Projects Details

-	2015/03..Today
+	Mar 2015 - Today
 		Software Development Engineer
 		Amazon, Seattle, USA
 		Projects:

-			* [2015] Part of a team responsible for creating a new feature from scratch, we used technologies like AWS, DynamoDB, Redshift, and frameworks like Ruby on Rails and front-end like Jquery and Haml, we developed highly scalable services and fully testable code, using technologies like RSpec, I mainly used Ruby for coding.
+			* [2015] Part of a team responsible for creating a new feature from scratch, we used technologies like AWS, DynamoDB, Redshift, Ruby on Rails and front-end technologies like Jquery and Haml.
+We developed highly scalable services and fully testable code, using technologies like	RSpec.

-			* [2016] Part of a team responsible for creating a new feature for the mobile app, we have to create services using different technologies like AWS, DynamoDB and frameworks like Spring, we developed highly scalable services and fully testable code, using technologies like Junit, EasyMock, Mockito, Hamcrest, I mainly used Java for coding.
+			* [2016] Part of a team responsible for creating a new feature for the Amazon Mobile App, I created services using technologies like AWS, DynamoDB and frameworks like Spring, I developed highly scalable services and fully testable code, using technologies like JUnit, Mockito, EasyMock, Hamcrest.

 			* [2018] Launched Amazon Spark [www.amazon.com/spark]